Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Yours.co.uk

 Formulated by leading hair biochemists, this shampoo from the much-loved wellness brand JSHealth Vitamins is unsurprisingly packed with vitamins; hence its name.
-With key ingredients including Pro-Vitamin B5 that benefits the hair by promoting healthy growth and Aloe Vera that helps calm an itchy scalp, deep cleans oily hair, strengthens and repairs hair strands, it claims to support scalp and hair health.
-A natural shampoo – from free any nasty chemicals – it is designed to soften and detangle hair, enhance shine, assist hair growth and nourish and hydrate.
+With key ingredients including Pro-Vitamin B5 which benefits the hair by promoting healthy growth and Aloe Vera helps calm an itchy scalp, deep cleans oily hair, and strengthens and repairs hair strands, it claims to support scalp and hair health.
+A natural shampoo – free from any nasty chemicals – it is designed to soften and detangle hair, enhance shine, assist hair growth and nourish and hydrate.

 Our review: I love everything about this shampoo and return to it time and time again when my hair feels in need of some TLC.
 It does exactly what it says on the product in giving hair a thorough clean and revive; I use this when my hair feels like straw and it transforms it into smooth and silky ends.
 A couple of squeezes are needed to create a lather and as soon as it is washed off hair instantly feels soft and nourished.
 Often I need to comb my wet hair out numerous times but with this shampoo the brush glides through easily straight away.